banditburai/starlighter/README.md

 ## 🌟 StarHTML Integration

-Starlighter is designed specifically for [StarHTML](https://github.com/banditburai/starHTML) with DataStar support:
+Starlighter is designed specifically for [StarHTML](https://github.com/banditburai/starHTML) with Datastar support:

 ```python
 from starhtml import *